eafit-apolo/apolo-users/docs/source/software/applications/openquake/3.9/index.rst

         $ module load python/3.6.5_miniconda-4.5.1

-Now, for being able to install and run OpenQuake please follow these instructions:

 #.
 We create a conda environment, so we can run OpenQuake in a secure environment (it is not necessary but we recommend it).

     .. code-block:: bash

         $ conda create --name openquake3.9
         $ conda activate openquake3.9

 #.
 Clone the repository

     .. code-block:: bash

         $ mkdir src && cd src
         $ git clone https://github.com/gem/oq-engine.git --depth=1

 #.
 Install the dependencies

     .. code-block:: bash

         $ pip install -r oq-engine/requirements-py36-linux64.txt -r oq-engine/requirements-extra-py36-linux64.txt